Management of migraine: Ditans

 Ditans are a class of abortive medication for the treatment of migraines.
-Oral lasmiditan (Reyvow) is approved in the US by the FDA for acute treatment of migraine in adults.
+Oral lasmiditan (Reyvow) is approved in the US by the FDA for the acute treatment of migraine in adults.

 Analgesics

 Recommended initial treatment for those with mild to moderate symptoms are simple analgesics such as non-steroidal anti-inflammatory drugs (NSAIDs) or the combination of acetaminophen (paracetamol), acetylsalicylic acid (aspirin), and caffeine, although caffeine overuse can be a contributor to migraine chronification as well as a migraine trigger for many patients.
 Aspirin (900 to 1000 mg) can relieve moderate to severe migraine pain, with an effectiveness similar to sumatriptan.
 Paracetamol, either alone or in combination with metoclopramide (an anti-nausea drug), is an effective treatment with a low risk of adverse effects.
 In pregnancy, paracetamol and metoclopramide are deemed safe as are NSAIDs until the third trimester.
 Intravenous metoclopramide is also effective by itself.

 Several NSAIDs, including diclofenac and ibuprofen, have evidence to support their use.
 Ibuprofen provides effective pain relief in about 50%.
 Diclofenac has been found effective.
-Ketorolac is available in intravenous and intramuscular formulation.
+Ketorolac is available in intravenous and intramuscular formulations.
 The two main adverse drug reactions (ADRs) associated with NSAIDs relate to gastrointestinal (GI) effects and renal effects of the agents.
-Naproxen by itself may not be effective as a stand-alone medicine to stop a migraine headache as it is only weakly better than a placebo medication in clinical trials.
+Naproxen by itself may not be effective as a stand-alone medicine to stop a migraine headache, as it is only weakly better than a placebo medication in clinical trials.